-A. Sutherland - AncientPages.com - Cardinal Richelieu (1585-1642) known as the "Red Eminence" was a political genius, and a French statesman who created the power of France and absolute monarchy.
+A. Sutherland - AncientPages.com - Cardinal Richelieu (1585-1642) known as the "Red Eminence" was a political genius and a French statesman who created the power of France and absolute monarchy.
 He was Cardinal from 1622 and Duke of Richelieu and Fronsac from 1631 and the one who broke the power of the Huguenots (French Protestants) who followed Calvinism.

-He introduced France into the Thirty Years' War hoping that after its end, the King of France will be ruler of neighboring countries.
+He introduced France into the Thirty Years' War hoping that after its end, the King of France will be the ruler of neighboring countries.
 He believed that the king had the divine right to promote peace and order in society.
-Richelieu followed to the maxim that "the ends justify the means."
+Richelieu followed the maxim that "the ends justify the means."

-He had the ability to find himself in right place and time, a gift, which usually people’s careers relied on.
+He had the ability to find himself in the right place and time, a gift, which usually people’s careers relied on.

 One Goal, Tough Methods

-Richelieu had one and clear goal - the monarchy and he had huge ambitions to achieve far reaching power.
+Richelieu had one and clear goal - the monarchy and he had huge ambitions to achieve far-reaching power.

 Undoubtedly, he was a person, with extraordinary ability to analyze all the circumstances of the political game very quickly and to draw right the conclusions.
 In fact, in Richelieu’s biography, there are not many tactical decisions that could be questioned.

 Richelieu was the third son of the Lord of Richelieu.
 He was not a rich man and at first, he only administered a small and poor diocese.
 This man thanks his brilliant brain and extraordinary abilities come to dominate France from 1624 to 1642.